Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Systematize and summarize reasonable types of information;

-Draw up a plan for the implementation of the educational task.
+Make a plan for completing the learning task.

-To carry out the simplest classification of living organisms into separate kingdoms;
+Conduct a simple classification of living organisms into individual kingdoms;

-Use additional sources of information to complete the educational task;
+Use additional sources of information to complete the learning task;

-Prepare an oral message for 2-3 minutes on your own.
+Prepare an oral message independently for 2-3 minutes.

-Highlight semantic parts in the text and head them, pose questions to the text.
+Highlight semantic parts in the text and title them, pose questions to the text.

 Work in accordance with the assigned task;